-Princess of Mars (a prototype) Tutorial - by Jim Capone
+Princess of Mars Tutorial - by Jim Capone

 An angled carving tool was used to undercut the edges to sharpen and set them off from the body.
 The earrings presented a special problem.
 I noticed that the tip of one had broken off.
 This may have occurred while it was being unwrapped.
 Because of its hook shape, my concern was that they could easily snag at any time and break again.
 I decided to fabricate replacements with forged16-gauge wire.
 The end of a six-inch length was wrapped around a dowel with the same diameter.
 One end of the curve was flattened with a hammer and the other was filed and tapered to form the tip.

-All of the colors used on this piece, unless specifically indicated, were from the Freestyle line of paint and were airbrushed using a Badger Sotar 20/20.
+All of the colors used on this piece, unless specifically indicated, were Garage Kits.US Colors paint and were airbrushed using a Badger Sotar 20/20.
 Masking was done with Silly Putty.
 Dull Cote was used to seal and protect between layers of color and before and after every watercolor wash.
 Krylon Ruddy Brown primer is nearly identical to Burnt Sienna.
 The figure was primed with the Krylon, lightly sanded, and then airbrushed with Burnt Sienna to base.

 Leather Tan was then sprayed as an overall fill color allowing the base to show in recessed and shadow areas.